Trauma Therapy in London

 Each session is a balance between deep reflection and practical action.
 I provide a structured space where we can slow down the "automatic" reactions you have toward your family.

 Mapping the System: We trace the roles you were assigned as a child.
 Were you the "Peacekeeper," the "Black Sheep," or the "Golden Child"?
-Understanding these roles helps us see why certain interactions still trigger you so deeply.
+Understanding these roles explains why certain interactions still trigger you so deeply.

 Somatic Grounding: Trauma lives in the body.
-I teach you how to track the physical "pings" of anxiety or guilt and how to regulate your nervous system so you don't stay in a "fight, flight, or freeze" state during family events.
+I teach you how to track the physical "pings" of anxiety or guilt and how to regulate your nervous system so you don't stay in a "fight, flight, or freeze" state.

-Building Boundaries: We practice the language of "No." I help you navigate the intense guilt that often comes with setting limits for the first time, helping you move from "reactive" to "proactive."
+Building Boundaries: We practice the language of "No." I help you navigate the intense guilt that comes with setting boundaries for the first time, moving from "reactive" to "proactive."

-Rewriting the Narrative: We look at the "rules" you were taught (e.g., "Conflict is dangerous" or "My needs come last") and begin to replace them with beliefs that support your current well-being.
+Rewriting the Narrative: We look at the "rules" you were taught (e.g., "My needs come last") and replace them with beliefs that support your current well-being.

 Why This Integrative Approach Works

-The Explanation for why this work is so effective is that it addresses both the "Head" and the "Heart."
-We clarify how each solution—like boundary setting—specifically addresses a challenge you’ve faced for decades, such as emotional exhaustion.
-I combine evidence-based trauma techniques with systemic insights, allowing you to see the "big picture" of your life while gaining small, practical shifts you can apply today.
+This work is effective because it addresses both the "Head" and the "Heart."
+I combine evidence-based trauma techniques with systemic insights, allowing you to see the "big picture" of your life while gaining practical shifts you can apply today.

-With over a decade of experience in this field, I have seen that even the most "stuck" patterns can shift when they are met with compassion and clarity.
-My USP is this ability to hold both your love for your family and your need for independence simultaneously.
+With 20 years of experience, I have seen that even the most "stuck" patterns shift when met with compassion and clarity.
+My unique approach allows me to hold both your love for your family and your need for independence simultaneously.
 You don't have to choose between them.
-I have practiced for 20 years, and I regularly see my clients heal when they commit to understanding their history rather than just trying to outrun it.

 Questions and Concerns About Trauma Work